 Operating VS Capital Leasing

 Lease agreements are contractual arrangements where one party, the lessee, agrees to pay the lessor for the use of an asset over a specific period.
 These agreements are instrumental in fleet management, offering flexibility and financial benefits.
-By fleet leasing rather than purchasing, businesses can conserve capital and direct funds toward other critical areas of operation, such as research and development or marketing initiatives.
+By leasing rather than purchasing, businesses can conserve capital and allocate funds to other critical areas of operation, such as research and development or marketing initiatives.

 The two primary types of leases in this context are operating leases and capital leases.
 Each serves a different purpose and is structured to meet distinct business needs.
 Understanding these leasing options provides a strategic advantage, allowing businesses to leverage assets without the immediate financial burden of ownership.